Max05982/Max05982/README.md

 * `examples/` – example implementations
 * `assets/` – images, files, and other resources

-> *(If your structure is different, I can update this to match your actual folders.)*

 ---

 ## 📄 License

 This project is released under an **open and free license**.
 You may use all content without limitations.
-*(If you want, I can add a specific license like MIT, Apache 2.0, or GPL.)*

 ---